Ilker Ozden, Assistant Professor

 Biomedical, Biological & Chemical Engineering

-BS Electrical and Electronics Engineering from Bogazici University
+BS in Electrical and Electronics Engineering from Bogazici University

 Motor Control and Learning